 This workshop is intended for SAS users who want to learn R. The people who will get the most out of this course are practicing researchers who have a decent working knowledge of SAS, and of basic statistical analysis (descriptive stats and regression models) as it applies to their field.

 This is lesson 2 in a series.
-(I am currently working on Lesson 3 and may develop even more lessons in the future.)
 Lesson 1 covered the basics: importing data, cleaning and reshaping data, summary statistics, simple graphs and tables, and a few simple statistical models.

 During this workshop, you will …